catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 This reduces the effort required from developing custom User Intent Stories, to just deciding which comes closest.
 With a good guide and helpful examples, this could be a relatively quick process.

+During the workshop, we tried to find the perfect words that could cover all contexts.
+But maybe this uniformity is not necessary as the core of the idea is to intuitively understand and connect to the User Intent behind it.
+Therefore, we might want to consider alternative wording (in brackets) and adapt to what works best with the specific object.

-Here is a work in progress draft of what general User Intents we might want to use - we might consider alternative wording (in brackets) when it works better with the nature of the object (as we go for quick, intuitive understanding over consistency):
+Here is a work in progress draft of what general User Intents we might want to use:

 - View (Explore / Learn / Launch)
-- Edit (Create / Manage)
+- Edit (Create / Manage) {Content}
 - Assign (Connect)
 - {Object Name} Settings
 - Evaluate (Analyze)

-Maybe these modes would now be the Tabs and then there would be Sub-Tabs below them.
+Maybe these User Intent modes would now be the Tabs and then there would be Sub-Tabs below them.

 ##### View